Rolls-Royce Phantom VII: Naples Winter Wine Festival car (2005)

 It is a version of the Rolls-Royce Phantom built for the Naples Winter Wine Festival in Florida.
 It included a burgundy colour body, deep moccasin colour leather upholstery, cashmere headliner, cross-banded figured mahogany wood surfaces, sterling silver inlay on each of the mahogany-veneered door cappings, mini wine cellar at the floor of the boot, and a cigar humidor in the glove compartment.

 The vehicle was unveiled at the 2005 Naples' Winter Wine Festival.
 It was sold at a charity auction in the US for $800,000.

 80th Anniversary Edition (2005)

 This was a limited run (25 units) of the Rolls-Royce Phantom commemorating the 80th anniversary of the Phantom name.
-It included a choice of 2 body colours (black, black and silver), silver hand-painted coach line, 21-inch aluminium wheels, black and seashell leather upholstery with contrast leather piping, wine cooler below the rear seat, DVD system, cross-banded burr walnut veneer at picnic tables, and Conway Stewart pen set (Duro style fountain pen, ballpoint and propelling pencil) fitted inside the glove box.
+It included a choice of 2 body colours (black, black and silver), silver hand-painted coach line, 21-inch aluminium wheels, black and seashell leather upholstery with contrast leather piping, a wine cooler below the rear seat, a DVD system, cross-banded burr walnut veneer at picnic tables, and Conway Stewart pen set (Duro style fountain pen, ballpoint and propelling pencil) fitted inside the glove box.

 The vehicle was sold as €20,000 premium over Rolls-Royce Phantom.